microsoft/xlang/DesignNotes/LDN06 - Application Binary Interface.md

 Types and conventions
 --------
-The following fundamental Langworthy types map to C types as follows:
+The following fundamental Langworthy types map to C types as follows.
+These correspond to the fundamental types specified in LDN03.

 | Langworthy Type | C type |
 |-----------------|------- |